DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-13-experiment-6-managing-school-and-mentor-send-capabilities.md

 #### Training with disabilities

-The training with disabilities question is based on a question we have in Publish teacher training courses (Publish) and which is displayed on the course details pages on Find postgraduate teacher training (Find).
+We based the training with disabilities question on a question we have in Publish teacher training courses (Publish), and it is displayed on the course details pages on Find postgraduate teacher training (Find).

 The purpose of the question is for schools to describe how they support training with disabilities.
 For example, they could use it to describe the accessibility of their facilities, what equipment might be available for people with access needs, and more.